-In terms of \textit{motivation}, certifiers can either be independent, or they may be affiliated to the code owner. \bolditem{Independent certifiers} do not have vested interests in the code owner's outcomes and are not responsible to them.
-They may have a greater commitment to ensuring the component's quality and security.
-However, they may also be driven by self-interest, such as an independent researcher aiming to publish a paper about a vulnerability in the reviewed component, an open-source contributor who wants to gain experience, or individuals affiliated with competing organisations who aim to highlight weaknesses in the code owner’s product.
-Similarly, a bug bounty hunter, motivated by financial rewards, seeks to find bugs without bearing any responsibilities toward or having vested interests in the code owner.
+In terms of \textit{motivation}, certifiers can either be independent, or they may be affiliated to the code owner. \bolditem{Independent certifiers} have no vested interests in the code owner's outcomes and are not responsible to them.
+They may have a greater commitment to ensuring the component's quality and security, but can also be driven by self-interest: independent researchers seeking publication, open-source contributors who wants to gain experience, individuals affiliated with competing organisations who aim to highlight weaknesses in the code owner’s product, or bug bounty hunters motivated by financial rewards.

-\bolditem{Affiliated certifiers} share a formal or informal association with the code owner.
-This affiliation may arise from contractual agreements, employment, partnerships, or having financial ties with the code owner.
-While the affiliation introduces potential impact on their assessments, they are incentivised to maintain high standards due to accountability for their certificates and the risk to their reputation.
+\bolditem{Affiliated certifiers} have formal or informal associations with the code owner through contractual agreements, employment, partnerships, financial ties, etc. While affiliation introduces potential impact on their assessments, they are incentivised to maintain high standards due to accountability for their certificates and the risk to their reputation.
 A structured reputation system tracking review quality, consistency, and peer feedback can further encourage thorough and truthful assessments.